tommygrigo/GeekPhD/README.md

 ### [reveal.js](https://revealjs.com/)

-## Self promotion
+## Self-promotion

 Having an online presence might be important in some cases.
-Here are few tools to know.
+Here are a few tools to know.

 ### [GitHub Pages](https://pages.github.com/)
 If you want to have a personal website where to show your research, you can host it (for free!!) on GitHub.
-For a basic website you do not even know how to build a website!
+For a basic website, you do not even know how to build a website!
 You just need a [markdown](https://www.markdownguide.org/) file.

-This whole list is, in fact, a markdown file hosted on GitHub Pages!
+This whole list is a markdown file hosted on GitHub Pages!

-Quick tip: If you want something more advanced but not to complicated you can download for free and modify one of the pre-prepared websites of [HTML5 UP!](https://html5up.net/) and host it for free on GitHub Pages, as shown in [this tutorial](https://www.youtube.com/watch?v=c02lc-bxrGU&t=898s&ab_channel=TechZ).
+A quick tip: If you want something more advanced but not too complicated you can download for free and modify one of the pre-prepared websites of [HTML5 UP!](https://html5up.net/) and host it for free on GitHub Pages, as shown in [this tutorial](https://www.youtube.com/watch?v=c02lc-bxrGU&t=898s&ab_channel=TechZ).

 ### [Google Sites](https://sites.google.com/new)
 It is another easy way to obtain a personal website.
 But you need a domain to publish the website (you can buy one on the website).

 ### [Google Scholar Profiles](https://scholar.google.com/intl/it/scholar/citations.html)

-## Funds, Grants and Fellowships
+## Funds, Grants, and Fellowships

-A couple of websites to have a look when preparing for your next position as a researcher.
+A couple of websites to have a look at when preparing for your next position as a researcher.

 ### [EURAXESS](https://euraxess.ec.europa.eu/)